Bún Bò Huế

 6. Thai Chili: Thinly slice Thai chili peppers for those who prefer extra heat.
 Place them in a small dish.

-7. Additional Garnishes: Provide small dishes of additional Sa Tế (Vietnamese chili sauce), Mắm Tôm (Fermented Shrimp Paste), and fish sauce so that diners can adjust the flavor to their liking.
+7. Additional Garnishes: Provide small dishes of Sa Tế (Vietnamese chili sauce), Mắm Tôm (Fermented Shrimp Paste), and fish sauce so that diners can adjust the flavor to their liking.

 Did you make this recipe?